Governance at Crayke CofE Primary School

 - School Improvement (curriculum, pupil performance, personal development, behaviour and attitudes, Pupil Premium, Catch Up Premium, Sports Premium)

 - Personnel, Premises and Finance (financial performance, value for money, personnel, premises, H&S)

 The last 2 committees meet termly.
 All committees and the FGB cover policy review and implementation.
 The FGB focuses on safeguarding.

 There are designated governors for: safeguarding/child protection, SEND, looked after children, staff welfare, and 7 governors have subject link responsibilities with the teachers in the school.

 Safeguarding: all governors read and sign KCSIE annually, all governors have received additional child protection training, 3 are trained in safer recruitment, all have done Prevent training, the HT includes safeguarding in all her reports to governors and in her formal annual safeguarding report, the school participates in the LA biennial safeguarding audit, and the safeguarding designated governor reviews the single central record with the HT, receives anonymised reports of interventions in CP cases, and conducts twice yearly in school reviews of safeguarding.

 Governors regard monitoring and evaluation of impact on school performance as a high priority.
 The key sources of evidence are:

-- pupil performance data (Insight/NFER/TA/ISDR/FFT) especially PP, SEND and LAC
+- pupil performance data (Insight/NFER/TA/ISDR/FFT) especially PP, SEND and LAC children

 - subject link monitoring visits (subject intent and implementation plans, lesson observations, pupil voice, book scrutiny, staff commentary)